eriirfos-eng/genesis/README.md

 Matthew 6:22 The Greek for healthy here implies generous.
 Matthew 6:23 The Greek for unhealthy here implies stingy.
 Matthew 6:27 Or single cubit to your height

+So keep the words of this covenant to do them, that you may prosper in all that you do.